-For fiscal year 2015, NHRS generated a return of $\pm 3.5\%$.
+For fiscal year 2016, NHRS generated a net of fee return of $\pm 1.0\%$.
 NHRS' fiscal year return is consistent with our belief that near-term market results are projected to be lower than long-term historical averages.
-Moving forward, we believe that the asset allocation of the NHRS portfolio will benefit from its diversification as volatility increases and global markets continue to diverge.
-Most importantly, the long-term focus remains to reduce the volatility of the portfolio, achieve above-market returns, and position the portfolio to meet the objectives of the pension plan.
-This has certainly been the case for NHRS over the long term as the 20 year return, as of June 30 2015, is $\pm 7.8\%$ annualized.
+Moving forward, we believe that the asset allocation of the NHRS portfolio will benefit from its diversification as volatility increases and central bank policy drives markets.
+Most importantly the long-term focus remains to reduce the volatility of the portfolio, achieve above-market returns, and position the portfolio to meet the objectives of the pension plan.
+This has certainly been the case for NHRS over the long term as the net of fee twenty-five year return, as of June 30 2016, is $\pm 8.2\%$ annualized.